robertasinoara/text-mining/README.md

 ## Bag of Vectors
 Bag of Vectors (BoV) is a text representation based in Vector Space Model.
 More precisally, this representation use a pre-trained "word embeddings" model to generate an unique vector representation to each document, calculating the arithmetic mean of dataset words's vector representations found in model.

-> BoV generation:
+> Generating a BoV:
 ```
 python3 text2bov.py --model models/Google/GoogleVectors_300.txt --input input/dataset/ --output output/bov/
 ```
-> Convert a Doc-Term 'cat-pol' to Doc-Term 'cat' and 'pol':
+> Converting a Doc-Term 'cat-pol' to Doc-Term 'cat' and 'pol':
 ```
 python3 bag2bag.py --input output/txt/ --output output/txt/
 ```
-> Convert a Doc-Term matrix to ARFF (Weka file):
+> Converting a Doc-Term matrix to ARFF (Weka file):
 ```
 python3 bag2arff.py --weka weka.jar --input output/txt/ --output output/arff/
 ```